iamkanishka/NestJS_Features/README.md

 So We will be Looking These NestJS  features and Learn as we go on.

 1. Go with Overview:- Installation, Introduction, Controllers and Providers, Validators, Dependencies Between Modules, Logging Activites, Guards , GraphQL
 2. Overview On - NestJS  Structure
+3. Controller - Create User Module, User Controller, User Entity/Model of User, Make a CRUD operation for the Users